 Few fashion houses design for bodies outside a narrow range of teeny-tiny options.
 Those houses get a hard pass from the fashion influencer.

 “If you’re not making clothes for me, and if you don’t want to make clothes for me, I don’t want to wear your [designs],” she told Allure magazine, which featured her on its cover.
 “I look good in other [things] anyway.
 But call me if you want to dress me.
 If you want to change the game and dress a fat body, call me.”

-I could definitely envision Lizzo gracing the Kentucky Derby one day in the future.
+I could envision Lizzo gracing the Kentucky Derby one day in the future.
 Imagine how glorious her Derby outfit might be!
-If I ever get the chance to sit down with her, what should I ask?
+But, if I ever get the chance to sit down with her, what should I ask?